 Although many people believe Dalgona coffee has been a mainstay in Korean cuisine for a long time, this is simply not true.
 It only started to gain worldwide fame around January 2020 on Tiktok and Youtube amid the Coronavirus pandemic.

 This drink was first created in Macau in 1997.
 Then, actor Jung Il-woo popularized it to the world when he ordered it during his appearance on a South Korean TV show.

 This Dalgona drink is a frothy whipped coffee served with milk.
 You can make this coffee yourself by whipping equal parts of instant coffee, sugar, and hot water until it has a caramel-like color and a frothy texture.
 The drink usually has a taste similar to honeycomb toffee.

 The flavor of this coffee drink is identical to Dalgona candy, a popular Korean dessert.
 When actor Jung Il-woo tried this drink, he also said this flavor reminded him of Dalgona candy, a beloved Korean street food item.
 That is when people started calling this drink “Dalgona coffee”.

 Find this drink at: Many restaurants and cafes around Korea.
 However, you can make this drink at home with ease.

 If you want to see how Dalgona is made, take a look!

 Sungnyung is a traditional beverage with a long history in South Korea.
-It stems from the practice of cooking rice in heavy iron pots, which was the norm at the time.
+In some ways, it’s quite similar to Genmaicha, a Japanese beverage made using brown rice and tea.
+However, Sungnyung stems from the practice of cooking rice in heavy iron pots, which was the norm at the time.